apollo-web/apollo_topic/src/markdowns/topicLesson/intermediate/fishermans_wharf_pier_39/questions.md

 #### Fisherman’s Wharf, Pier 39 - Intermediate

-1. If you could visit any city in the world, where would you go?
+1. What are some popular cultural events or tourist attractions in your city?

+2. What sorts of things are usually sold at tourist shops?

+3. Have you ever purchased anything while you were on a trip?
+What was it, and why did you buy it?

+3. Do you think it is important to know the history of a place when you travel?
 Why?

-2. What is one of the strangest things you have seen while traveling?

-3. Tell me about a business that started out small but became very successful.

-4. What sorts of businesses are usually found near the ocean in your country?
+4. When you go on vacation, what do you enjoy doing?

-5. Would you like to be an entrepreneur one day?
-Why or why not?
+5. Would you rather see an animal in the wild or at the zoo?

-6. Tell me about a time you changed your mind about something.

-7. How do you feel about tourism?
-It is helpful or harmful?

-8. Should people interfere with wildlife?
+6. Have you ever seen a wild animal?
+If so, how did you feel?

+7. If you owned a business near Pier 39, how might the sea lions affect you?

+8. Why is Pier 39 a good home for the sea lions?

-9. Why do you think the sea lions came to Pier 39?
+9. Do you think the sea lions are affected by tourists?

-10. What problems did the sea lions cause?

-11. Do you think the sea lions at Pier 39 should be removed?
+10. Why do you think the sea lions are allowed to stay at Pier 39?